rkondratowicz/eayl-academy-2025/cheatsheets/it-acronyms.md

 **Continuous Integration** - A development practice where developers integrate code into a shared repository frequently, with automated testing.

+### CDN

+**Content Delivery Network** - A geographically distributed network of servers that delivers web content (like images, videos, stylesheets, scripts or even html files) to users from the server closest to their location, improving load times and reducing latency.

 ### CLI

 **Command Line Interface** - A text-based interface for interacting with computer programs through typed commands.